edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0021-invoking-functions.md

       "description": "Readable description of the function",
       "attributes": { device-service-specific attributes which select this function }, "parameters":
-      {
-        "in":
       [
         {
           "name": "Parameter name",
           "description": "(optional) description of what the parameter controls", "type": "Any of the usual EdgeX data types", "defaultValue": "(optional) value to use if param is not supplied", "maximum": "(optional) for numerics, maximum allowed value", "minimum": "(optional) for numerics, minimum allowed value" }
       ],
-        "out":
+      "returnValues":
       [
         {
           "name": "Name of returned value",
           "description": "(optional) description of what the value indicates", "type": "Any of the usual EdgeX data types" }
       ]
-      }
     }
   ]
 }